followCode/findE/README.md

 - Security Requirements:
   - Users must be authenticated and validated using a valid email and password
   - The  application  must be accountable so that a member couldn’t see other members' accounts

+## Database

+In this project we use Firebase Cloud Firestore, it is a flexible, scalable NoSQL cloud database to store and sync data for client- and server-side development.
+It offers seamless integration with other Firebase and Google Cloud products, including Cloud Functions.
+Firestore stores simple data in documents which are very similar to JSON.